 Retired naval aviator Cmdr.
 Chris Harmer told CNN in March that using an F-35 to fly close-air-support against insurgents would be akin to “buying a brand new Rolls Royce to take the garbage to the dump.”

 An A-10 costs a third of the expected $45,000 per flight operating costs of the J-35.

 The already existing A-29 Super Tucano or the AT-6 Wolverine have been mentioned as possible replacements for the A-10.

-U.S. Central Command, which oversees military operations in Iraq and Afghanistan, recently deployed a pair of Vietnam-era OV-10 Bronco turboprop planes to see if they work as well as an F-35.
+U.S. Central Command, which oversees military operations in Iraq and Afghanistan, recently deployed a pair of Vietnam-era OV-10 Bronco turbo prop planes against ISIS to see if they work as well as an F-35.